planetfederal/qgis-suite-plugin/doc/source/intro.rst

 Installing the current development version
 ------------------------------------------

 The plugin repository is updated frequently.
 However, it is not guaranteed that it will contain the same code that can be found in the GitHub repository.
-If you want to be sure that you are using the latest development version, follow the steps described in the :ref:`developers` section.
+If you want to be sure that you are using the latest development version, follow the steps described in the :ref:`developers <developers>` section.

 Installing from a zip file
 --------------------------